 Sunflowers that tower over my head.
 Rolling French hills painted stripes of greens and browns.
 Magnificent stone chateaus wrapped in grape vines.
-Narrow, roller coast like lanes where the French drive to fast.
-I’m sitting here, not far from the small town of Valence D’Agen, France amongst this scenery.
+Narrow, roller coast like lanes where the French drive too fast.
+I’m sitting here, not far from the small town of Valence D’Agen amongst this scenery.
 Listening to birds chirp, watching the yellows and greens sway out the window.

 This is one of the many faces of France.
 The countryside.
-I’ve made my way here on a one hour journey from Toulouse, France.
-On a train spray painted on the outside to look awfully decrepit.
+I’ve made my way here on a one hour journey from Toulouse.
+On a train spray painted on the outside and looking awfully decrepit.
 My host, Howard, says there’s a program in France where they allow school children to do that.

 My first stop in Valence D’Agen is the coffee shop, where the waiter not only knows Polly, my other host, but also tells her that the machine which makes the frozen coffee ice cream slushy drink is broken.
 He tells her this because that’s what she always orders.

 I’m staying with Howard and Polly, their six horses, five chickens, two dogs, and one cat in their home, a 1700’s renovated French stone farm house, while they go off back to England for a long weekend.